devanshhu/InstaView/README.md

+#### Deprecated Now ....
+Use the InstaViewCS repo instead.
 # InstaView

+### NOTE: If You Want to view the image directly Use my HEROKU service @             instaprofile.herokuapp.com/insta/(username)

 Tired of viewing a blurred Profile Image of SOMEONE on Instagram!!!
 Then this is the right tool for you ..:wink::wink::wink:

 From Stalking your Crush to keeping track of your enemy.
 Social media is a very good tool for social engineering.
 This tool here uses python3 and BeautifulSoup to get information from Instagram and downloads the Profile Image of the user.